72 Pages Posted: 25 Jan 2017 Last revised: 17 Aug 2017

-We examine how the enforceability of covenants not to compete (CNCs) affects employee mobility and wages of high-tech workers.
+We examine how the enforceability of covenants not to compete (CNCs) affects monopsony power via employee mobility and wages of high-tech workers.
 We expect CNC enforceability to lengthen job spells and constrain mobility, but its impact on wages is ambiguous.
-Using a matched employer-employee dataset covering the universe of jobs in thirty U.S states, we find that higher CNC enforceability is associated with longer job spells (fewer jobs over time), and a greater chance of leaving the state for technology workers.
-Consistent with a “lock-in” effect of CNCs, we find persistent wage-suppressing effects that last throughout a worker’s job and employment history.
+Using a matched employer-employee dataset covering the universe of jobs in thirty U.S states, we find that higher CNC enforceability is associated with longer job spells (fewer jobs over time), and a greater chance of leaving the state.
+Importantly, consistent with a “lock-in” effect of CNCs, we find persistent wage-suppressing effects that last throughout a worker’s job and employment history.

 Keywords: mobility, human capital, bargaining